alexei-petru/VersoMart/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 --- For Development ---

 ## TO Do

+- [High priority]
 - header buttons login and register path construct incorect children path incorrect
-- Chech translation performance from merging local and api.
 - configure prettier and linters
 - add eslint no-unused-vars

+- [Low priorty]
+- Chech translation performance from merging local and api.

 ## Deployment notes